 1. Make Sure Your Written Communications are Clear—Always proof messages after you type them and ask, “How could this message be misunderstood?”
 This effort will require a little more time spent thinking about each message, but I’ve learned the extra time is worth the investment in your brand.
 Like anything, the more you focus on the clarity of your communication, the better and faster you will become in the process.

-2. Evaluate The Clarity of Your Oral Communications—Whether you’re having a casual conversation with a friend, giving a dinner guest directions, leaving a voicemail message or providing instructions to a business colleague, focus on the clarity of your oral communications.
-I often have to remind myself, people aren’t mind readers and they only know what I tell them.
+2. Evaluate the Clarity of Your Oral Communications—Whether you’re having a casual conversation with a friend, giving a dinner guest directions, leaving a voicemail message, or providing instructions to a business colleague, focus on the clarity of your oral communications.
+I often have to remind myself people aren’t mind-readers and they only know what I tell them.

 3. Write ALL Things Down and Repeat Them —Make a commitment that from this day forward that you will write all instructions down which are given to you.
-Whether you are going to the grocery store for your parents or spouse, ordering take-out food for the family from your favorite restaurant or working on an important project, always write things down.
+Whether you are going to the grocery store for your parents or spouse, ordering take-out food for the family from your favorite restaurant, or working on an important project, always write things down.

 Writing things down helps you remember what was asked of you and reduces stress in the process.
 If you repeat the instructions back to the person who gave them to you, you’ll avoid any misunderstandings.
 This extra effort is one of the things that distinguish those at the top of the pay scale from those at the bottom.
 It’s one of the key differentiators between those who are responsible and irresponsible.

 6. Ask Others to Repeat What They Heard—Another way to avoid misunderstandings is to ask people to repeat your instructions back to you.
-You might ask someone, “Bob, before we wrap up this call, can you please confirm your responsibilities as part of this project.”
+You might ask someone, “Bob, before we wrap up this call, can you please confirm your responsibilities as part of this project?”
 When you ask people to repeat what they heard, not only does it force them to articulate what you said in their own words, but it also significantly reduces the risk of a misunderstanding.

-I hope today’s lesson motivates you to take notice about the clarity of your communications and the potential for misunderstandings.
+I hope today’s lesson motivates you to take notice of the clarity of your communications and the potential for misunderstandings.
 Watch for those red flags to avoid conflict or unpleasant situations.
 Consistent clearness of expression will have a lasting impact on all of your interactions.

 When you accept personal responsibility for all miscommunications, the lessons you learn will increase your value to the market and make you a better person in the process.